 Discussions during this year’s Symposium will most certainly include funding technology and physical enhancements, expanding HBCU research and contracting capacity, making HBCUs even more affordable, and preserving and growing each and every HBCU (public and private) with particular emphasis on smaller institutions.

 We look forward to your presence and active involvement and anticipate that you’ll leave the symposium with a notebook full of ideas on ways to move the needle.

 In response to a palpable paradigm shift in major funders’ philanthropic engagement and priorities, the HBCU Philanthropic Symposium was established and presented by Delaware State University in July 2010.

 For HBCUs and other Minority Serving institutions, this paradigm shift meant that funding from traditional sources and resources would become more difficult.
 A new reality dictated that HBCUs would need to think differently and more strategically about philanthropy and fundraising.

 The participants in the first symposium were advancement leaders who engaged in panel sessions, roundtable discussions, and one-to-one talks relevant to issues and opportunities inherent to advancement in higher education.

 In subsequent years, the symposium continued to grow through partnerships with the Council for Advancement and Support of Education (CASE), the Kresge Foundation, Thurgood Marshall College Fund (TMCF), Complete College America (CCA), United Negro College Fund, Association of Public Land-grant Universities, and others.

-Today, the HBCU Philanthropy Symposium is a stepping-stone to growth and philanthropic enrichment amongst consortiums of HBCU and Minority Serving fundraisers, funders, leaders, community advocates, and philanthropists.
+Today, the HBCU Philanthropy Symposium is a stepping-stone to growth and philanthropic enrichment amongst consortiums of HBCU and Minority Serving Institution (MSI) fundraisers, funders, leaders, community advocates, and philanthropists.
 What began as a regional event a decade ago has gained momentum exponentially, attracting a broader spectrum of participants each year.